This article has been updated from a previous version.

 The pros of a reverse mortgage

-Other advantages include not having to make regular payments until you sell or pass away, not having to pay tax on the money you borrow, and not interrupting your government benefits, such as Old Age Security or the Guaranteed Income Supplement.
+Other advantages include not having to make regular payments until you sell or pass away, not having to pay tax on the money you borrow, and not interrupting your government benefits, such as Old-Age Security (OAS) or the Guaranteed Income Supplement (GIS).

-Depending on the lender, a reverse mortgage payment can be obtained as a lump sum or as recurring monthly deposits into your bank account, and there are no restrictions on how the funds are used.
+Depending on the lender, a reverse mortgage payment can be obtained as a lump sum or as recurring deposits into your bank account.
+And as long as you pay off any outstanding loans or lines of credit, there are no restrictions on how the remainder of the funds are used.

 The cons of a reverse mortgage